-Partial meniscectomy is performed to remove the torn segment of the meniscus which cannot be repaired or may not heal even when repaired (especially the central part of the meniscus which is avascular).
+a) Partial meniscectomy Partial meniscectomy is performed to remove the torn segment of the meniscus which cannot be repaired or may not heal even when repaired (especially the central part of the meniscus which is avascular).
 The purpose of excising the torn meniscus is so that the torn segment will not get caught during movement, causing pain.
 In older patients with a degenerate meniscus, this choice is the usual treatment because the poor meniscus tissue quality may not be amenable to repair.

-b) Meniscus repair

-In younger patients, meniscus repair is preferable where possible.
-The repair the torn edge of the meniscus allows meniscus tissue to heal in their proper place and enables the meniscus to function as a cushion in joint protection.

-Meniscus repair involves the use of stitches placed with arthroscopic visualization to suture the torn meniscus edges.
-About 50 percent of Anterior Cruciate Ligament (ACL) injuries have associated meniscal tears; Surgery will be then be performed to reconstruct the ACL and repair the concomitant meniscus tear.
+Irreparable meniscus tear with friable tissue that will need a partial meniscectomy b) Meniscus repair In younger patients, meniscus repair is preferable where possible.
+Repairing the torn edge of the meniscus allows the meniscus tissue to heal in their proper place and enables the meniscus to function as a cushion in joint protection.
+Meniscus repair involves the use of stitches placed with arthroscopic visualisation to suture the torn meniscus edges.
+About 50 percent of ACL injuries have associated meniscal tears; surgery will be then be performed to reconstruct the ACL and repair the concomitant meniscus tear.
 The results of meniscus repair are more successful when the ACL is also reconstructed simultaneously.